cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 #### Mempool reactor

 The bulk of the changes is constrained to the mempool reactor.
+We introduce a new communication channel, called `Mempool Control Channel`.
+The channel is used to transmit the messages needed for the implementation of the protocol.

-We introduce a `gossipRouter` and a `redundancyControl` struct to keep track of the redundancy of transactions in the system.
+Additionally, the mempool reactor is extended with a `gossipRouter` and a `redundancyControl` struct to keep track of the redundancy of transactions in the system.
 Each node is keeps track of the routes it disabled between its peers.